Arriving in Nepal: Visa Processing TipsJanuary 25, 2017 No Responses Mosaic Adventure

 Please visit Nepal Immigration website for updated information.

 Extending Your Stay at Nepal

 You can stay for a few more days or weeks in Nepal beyond the validity of your Visa, but you have to make sure to apply for visa extension before the validity period of your original visa is up.

 You can only extend for up to 150 days and you should only apply for an extension at the Department of Immigration.
-You pay $30 for a 15-day extension, $50 for 30 days and $2 each day after that.
-If you hold a multiple-entry visa, you need to pay an additional $20 for the extension.
-Also, remember that you need to pay the amount in rupees.
+You pay $3 for each additional day.
+If you want to extend for multiple-entry visa, you need to pay an additional $25.
+Also, remember that you need to pay the amount in Nepali rupees.

 If you’re going to for more than 60 days, it will save you more money and effort to get a 90-day visa validity instead of the 60-day visa then apply for an extension afterward.
 It’s also a good idea to ask if your travel or trekking agency can apply for an extension on your behalf and pay a fee.

 Nepal doesn’t have the most efficient airport so you might experience a certain degree of stress if you don’t know your way around.
 Keep these reminders in mind to help you go through immigration and visa processing as quickly as possible.

 1. Go to the appropriate counter.
 If you want a 60-day visa, don’t stand in the queue at the 15-day visa because they will just redirect you to the appropriate counter.
 You will have to stand in line once again.
 Ask the staff or read the signage.

 2. Prepare your money.
 You can exchange a small amount at the airport to pay for your visa and taxi, so make sure you have some dollars and rupees at hand.

 3. Apply for an extension as soon as you foresee the need for it.
 Don’t wait for your visa to get expired before filing for an extension.
 You could pay more in fines, or worse, possibly get arrested.